Tour 1: Every Endemic in the Lesser Antilles (with optional extension to Trinidad) - February 22nd - March 9th 2018

 As fading light begins to signal the end of our day on Dominica, a faint and distinctly metallic call can be heard echoing across the mountain range…and it's getting closer!
 Suddenly and ever so fleetingly a pair come into view, framed by the highest and darkest mountain in the range and drifting ghost-like into and out of low wispy clouds – it is the rarest of parrots and undisputed monarchs of this land - the magnificent Sisserou.
 With their dark plumage and massive, imposing size, and a wingspan capable of negotiating the howling winds and heights of their range they are so obviously suited to this dark mystical realm.
 Theirs is a land which still remains largely inaccessible to man...and long may it remain that way.

-Picked up at the airport by our excellent partners Wildlife Ambassadors we make straight for Des Cartiers Rainforest.
-Upon entry into this protected forest we immediately hear the high pitched whistle of the Rufous-throated Solitaire.
-Incredibly it is not long before we see a pair of these ethereal birds, their graceful movements into and out of the shadows of the forest more akin to those of fairies than birds; slender bodies and lengthy tails only serving to further accentuate their every twist and twist.
+Picked up at the airport, we make straight for Des Cartiers Rainforest.
+Upon entry into this protected land we immediately hear the high pitched whistle of the Rufous-throated Solitaire.
+Incredibly it is not long before we see a pair of these ethereal birds, their graceful movements into and out of the shadows of the trees more akin to those of fairies than birds; slender bodies and lengthy tails only serving to further accentuate their every flit and twist.

 On our way to the lookout, the forestry officer who accompanies us through Des Cartiers lets us in on a secret; standing beneath a giant emergent our upward gaze follows a massive branch, laden with epiphytes and dangling sphagnum moss, to a deep cavity set in the trunk.
 She's in there he says with a gleaming smile - a female St.Lucia Parrot!
 As it is late February he expects that she is on eggs.
 We linger for a while to see if the male is perched outside guarding, but not wishing to overstay our welcome, continue on our way after he does not show in a few minutes.